chatox/networks-science-course/practicum/as03_pagerank.md

 1. Your comment (1-2 paragraphs) on the similarities/differences between the two lists above
 1. The list of top-20 sites by spam gain
 1. Your comment (1-2 paragraphs) on the list of sites by spam gain
+1. A brief description of your variant of PageRank
 1. The list of top-20 sites by your variant of PageRank
 1. Your comment (1-2 paragraphs) on the list of top sites by your variant of PageRank